dartmouth-cs52-18S/workshop-ws-chrome-extension/README.md

 What we are doing here is generating a random index into our array (the floor function makes sure that it is an integer), indexing into the array and grabbing that corresponding url, and setting the `src` of the image to that url.
 An interesting thing here is that we have to use `chrome.runtime.getURL`.
 We cannot just set `imgElement.src` equal to `file` because these files live inside our chrome extension and image sources need to be actual paths. `chrome.runtime.getURL` gives us back a valid URL of a file that is part of our chrome extension.

 Reload the chrome extension and navigate to a webpage.
-All the images there should be replaced by yours!
+All the images there should be replaced by images of Tims (or whatever images you used)!

 ### Replacing text
 Let's do some more replacement and just replace some text.